markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 How many engineers plan the work they are about to develop?
 I bet most of you don't.
 This covers the first, three benefits I gain from TDD:

-1️⃣ TDD helps me plan / acts as a To-Do list for the work ahead.
+:one: TDD helps me plan / acts as a To-Do list for the work ahead.
-2️⃣ TDD forces me to break a task into smaller pieces (units).
+:two: TDD forces me to break a task into smaller pieces (units).
-3️⃣ This process immediately makes me think about how the feature is going to work and even raise any questions if the requirements aren't clear.
+:three: This process immediately makes me think about how the feature is going to work and even raise any questions if the requirements aren't clear.
 I find this really beneficial, as it means any clarification on the requirements is completed right at the start, and not when you're already head-deep in the code.

 How many times have you been working on a new feature, and got to a point where you've added a little extra[^1] as you think it will be required in the future?

-4️⃣ TDD stops me developing more than what has been requested.
+:four: TDD stops me developing more than what has been requested.
 It stops me trying to predict the future.

 However: